acl-org/ethics-tutorial/README.md

 ## <a id="r">Resources</a>

 * The ACL Ethics Stakeholder Survey - Prior to the tutorial, the AEC also conducted a survey of our ACL stakeholders, to help priortize ethics needs of our community.
 This tutorial is a direct result of that mandate.
-We will also deposit the full report for the survey and associated presentation slides, to be presented live at ACL (Toronto, Canada) on 11 July 2023.
+To be presented live at ACL (Toronto, Canada) on 11 July 2023.
+  * Full report for the survey (forthcoming)
+  * Associated presentation slides (forthcoming)

 * The ACL Ethics Reading List - [https://github.com/acl-org/ethics-reading-list](https://github.com/acl-org/ethics-reading-list) - also mentioned in Slide 110

 The tutorial (Slide 109) also concluded with a list of faculty courses (by our presenters, certainly there are more out there) that have also taught similar topics.
 For expediency we list them directly here: